 He was reading them so fast that I couldn’t afford to go out and buy the entire series so I started stalking the library.
 As he was reading a book in the series, I’d order the next one.
 When I picked him up from school, I had the next book waiting for him on this seat in the car and he picked it up and start reading on the way home.

 Well, we managed to get all the books in the series and he finished them all.
 Now what?
 I thought.
 So, I posted the question to my friends on Facebook and got a huge response.
 I’d forgotten how many of my friends are elementary school workers (teachers and librarians) — they had tons of recommendations.
-While I haven’t read all of these books, I have good friends so I trust this is a great list to start from to keep our kids reading.
+While I haven’t read all of these books, I have good friends so I trust this is a great list to start to keep our kids reading.
 And, it’s perfect for summer time reading.

 NOTE: Affiliate links are used in this post.
 See the bottom for details.